ctellez-urbex/urbex-api/README.md

 ### API Key Authentication

 Protected endpoints require a valid API key in the x-api-key header.
-The API Gateway validates the API key before the request reaches the Lambda function.
+The validation is performed at the application level within the Lambda function.

 ```http
 x-api-key: your-api-key-here